tradingeconomics/tradingeconomics/R/README.md

 install_github("tradingeconomics/tradingeconomics/R/tradingeconomics")
 ```

-##How to use ?
+## How to use ?
-In R Console type
+* In R Console type
 ```r
 library(tradingeconomics)
 ```
-than type
+* than type
 ```r
 login('users APIkey')
 ```
-If you don't have APIkey just type
+* If you don't have APIkey just type
 ```
 login()
 ```

-**Note:** Without APIkey  data sets will default to returning sample data.
+**Note:** If you don't have a client key leave it blank and a sample of data will be provided or you can get your free key here: http://developer.tradingeconomics.com

-##Examples
+## Examples:
 * getForecastData(country, indicator, outType) - Return forecast values by country, by indicator, by country and indicator.
    Parameters:
 	 - country - string or list.
 String to get data for one country.
 List of strings to get data for